stacks-network/docs/_core/smart/tutorial.md

 Take a few seconds to review the contents of the file.
 You should ignore the test setup methods and focus on the most relevant parts related to Clarity.

-Note that we're importing modules form the `@blockstack/clarity` package:
+Note that we're importing modules from the `@blockstack/clarity` package:

 ```js
 import { Client, Provider, ProviderRegistry, Result } from "@blockstack/clarity";